hoedt/iclr-blog-track.github.io/_posts/2021-12-01-unnormalized-resnets.md

 However, this does not take away that BN does have a few [practical issues](#alternatives) and there do seem to be alternative techniques to control these drifting effects.
 Therefore, it makes sense to research the question whether BN is just a useful or actually a necessary component of the ResNet architecture.

-### Prior Work
+### Old Ideas

+Whereas some alternative normalisation methods aimed to simply provide normalisation in scenarios where BN does not work so well, other methods were explicitly designed to reduce or get rid of the normalisation computations (e.g., [Arpit et al., 2016](#arpit16normprop); [Salimans & Kingma, 2016](#salimans16weightnorm); [Klambauer et al., 2017](#klambauer17selfnorm)).
-The idea of training ResNets without BN is practically as old as ResNets themselves.
+Even the idea of training ResNets without BN is practically as old as ResNets themselves.
 With their Layer-Sequential Unit-Variance (LSUV) initialisation, [Mishkin et al. (2016)](#mishkin16lsuv) showed that it is possible to replace BN with good initialisation for small datasets (CIFAR-10).
-Similarly, [Arpit et al. (2019)](#arpit19) are able to close the gap between Weight Normalisation (WN) and BN by reconsidering the initialisation of the weights.
+Similarly, [Arpit et al. (2019)](#arpit19) are able to close the gap between Weight Normalisation (WN) and BN by reconsidering weight initialisation in ResNets.

-Getting rid of BN in ResNets has been posed as an explicit goal by [Zhang et al. (2019)](#zhang19fixup), who proposed the so-called FixUp initialisation scheme.
+Getting rid of BN in ResNets was posed as an explicit goal by [Zhang et al. (2019)](#zhang19fixup), who proposed the so-called FixUp initialisation scheme.
-The main idea of FixUp is to scale the weights in the $k$-th layer in each residual branch by $L^{-1/(2k-2)}$.
-Moreover, they set the initial weights for the last layer in each residual branch to zero and introduce learnable $\beta$ scaling factors as well as scalar biases before every layer in the network.
+On top of introducing the learnable $\beta$ parameters and the $L^{-1/(2k - 2)}$ scaling in residual branches, they set the initial weights for the last layer in each residual branch to zero and introduce scalar biases before every layer in the network.
-With these tricks, Zhang et al. are able to show that FixUp can provide _almost_ the same benefits as BN for ResNets in terms of trainability and generalisation.
+With these tricks, Zhang et al. show that FixUp can provide _almost_ the same benefits as BN for ResNets in terms of trainability and generalisation.
 Using a different derivation, [De & Smith (2020)](#de20skipinit) end up with a very similar solution to train ResNets without BN, which they term SkipInit.
-The key difference with FixUp is that the initial value for the learnable $\beta$ parameter must be less than $1 / \sqrt{L}.$ In return, SkipInit does not require the rescaling of initial weights in the residual branch or setting weights to zero, which are considered crucial parts in the FixUp strategy ([Zhang et al. (2019)](#zhang19fixup)).
+The key difference with FixUp is that the initial value for the learnable $\beta$ parameter is set to be less than $1 / \sqrt{L}.$
+As a result, SkipInit does not require the rescaling of initial weights in residual branches or setting weights to zero, which are considered crucial parts in the FixUp strategy ([Zhang et al. (2019)](#zhang19fixup)).

-### Current Work
+### Imitating Signal Propagation

-Although the results of prior works look promising, there is still a performance gap compared to ResNets with BN.
+Although the results of prior work look promising, there is still a performance gap compared to ResNets with BN.
 To close this gap, [Brock et al. (2021a)](#brock21characterizing) suggest studying the propagation of mean and variance through ResNets by means of so-called Signal Propagation Plots (SPPs).
 These SPPs simply visualise the squared mean and variance of the activations after each skip connection, as well as the variance at the end of every residual branch (before the skip connection).
 Figure&nbsp;[4](#fig_spp) provides an example of the SPPs for a pre-activation ResNets (or v2 ResNets, cf. [He et al., 2016b](#he16identity)) with and without BN.
-First of all, the SPPs on the left side clearly illustrate that BN transforms the exponential growth to a linear propagation in ResNets, as described in theory (e.g., [Balduzzi et al., 2017](#balduzzi17shattered); [De & Smith, 2020](#de20skipinit)).
+The SPPs on the left clearly illustrate that BN transforms the exponential growth to a linear increase in ResNets, as described in theory (e.g., [Balduzzi et al., 2017](#balduzzi17shattered); [De & Smith, 2020](#de20skipinit)).
-When focusing on ResNets with BN (on the right side), it is clear that mean and variance are reduced after every layer, each of which consists of a few skip connections.
+When focusing on ResNets with BN (on the right of Figure&nbsp;[4](#fig_spp)), it is clear that mean and variance are reduced after every sub-net, each of which consists of a few skip connections.
-This reduction is due to the _pre-activation_ block (BN + ReLU) that is inserted after every layer in these ResNets.
+This reduction is due to the _pre-activation_ block (BN + ReLU) that is inserted between every two sub-nets in these ResNets.

 <figure id="fig_spp">
     <img src="{{ site.url }}/public/images/2021-12-01-unnormalized-resnets/spp.svg" alt="Image with two plots.
 The left plot shows two signal propagation plots: one for ResNets with (increasing gray lines) and one for ResNets without (approximately flat blue lines) Batch Normalisation on a logarithmic scale.
 The right plot shows the zig-zag lines that represent the squared mean and variance after each residual branch." width="100%">